cmb347827/crowdfunding-product-page-main/README.md

 ### What I learned

+- JUST TEMPORARY TEXT BELOW FOR MEMORY RETAINMENT , NEED TO TILL THIS OUT STILL !
 - I could re-use code from my insure project for the header nav section.
 - couldn't use bootstrap collapse for the pledge inner sections on input select(because input used vs button or anchor)
 - I'm also updating the amount of pledges that are left, as well as updating the button text if none are left, and I'm updating the number of days left.